 Depending on the breed, finding the ideal puppy may be a formidable and time-consuming task.

-To properly locate what you are searching for, more or less, you can start out by exploring the classified puppy dog advertisements, of which there are plenty to choose from on the web.
+To properly locate what you are searching for, more or less, you can start by exploring the classified puppy dog advertisements, of which there are plenty to choose from on the web.

-In addition, becoming a member of dog forums and social media groups will put you right out there so you can network properly.
+Also, becoming a member of dog forums and social media groups will put you right out there so you can network properly.

 You may want to exercise a certain amount of patience when shopping for a breed by not plopping down the cash and taking home the first one you see and fall in love with.